Virunga's Mountain Gorilla Families

 The Lulengo Family

 Family Origins – The original leader of this family was Rugabo (also known as Marcel by the habituation team).
-In 1994 the silverback, along with two females, were brutally murdered during an attack in which a young gorilla known as Mvuyekure was kidnapped.
+In 1994, the silverback, along with two females, was brutally murdered during an attack in which a young gorilla known as Mvuyekure was kidnapped.
 The poachers, whose motive was to sell the juvenile in Uganda, were subsequently arrested and jailed.
 In the aftermath, Lulengo assumed leadership of the twelve remaining members of the troop.

 Clash with Mapuwa – In 1998, Lulengo had multiple clashes with Mapuwa, which led to a number of gorillas migrating to Mapuwa’s family.